How to Use Google Ads Without Funding International Terrorism.

-Digital advertising is incredibly powerful, especially true when time, attention, and research is applied to it.
-Developing a list of selected placements based on research would be the most reliable approach in ensuring you have the best chance of being in front of the right people.
+Digital advertising is incredibly powerful but especially when time, attention and research is applied to it.
+Developing a list of selected placements based on research, would be the most reliable approach.
+Where you have a much higher chance of being in front of the right people for you.

 Your ads might cost more per click, though your cost per conversion might go down.
-The adage is true: “you get what you pay for”.
+The old adage of “you get what you pay for” is true here.
 Many companies were spending as little as they could get away with on agency time and ad spend.
 Then agencies pursued those huge stats but were gaining very little.
 If you want a valuable audience and their clicks, you have to earn them.